 People tend to have more trouble sleeping as they age.
 Research shows that 36% of adults struggle to sleep on a weekly basis, and nearly half of the UK have trouble falling asleep at least once a month.
 Those over the age of 60 are the most likely to be affected.

-This is because people become more susceptible to developing conditions linked with insomnia with age – for example, restless leg syndrome.
-In addition, the body’s internal clock and sleep cycle can also become altered because a person’s ability to process circadian signals weakens over time.
+This is because people become more susceptible to developing conditions linked with insomnia as they age – for example, restless leg syndrome.
+In addition, the body’s circadian rhythm (internal clock and sleep cycle) can also become altered because a person’s ability to process circadian signals becomes lower over time.
 This can impact sleep quality and affect our ability to maintain regular sleeping patterns.

 Other changes such as being less physically or socially active are also linked with decreased sleep quality and insomnia.